-Yaya Toure ends international retirement – Vanguard
+Manchester City’s Yaya Toure agrees to play for Ivory Coast again – Daily Post Nigeria

 Yaya Toure will not leave Manchester City in January, says agent Dimitry Seluk

-Ivory Coast's Yaya Toure ends international retirement
+Yaya Toure reverses Ivory Coast retirement

-Yaya Toure makes international U-turn after lack of Man City game time

 Do you have something awesome to share with the world?
 Click here to share